 My belief is that the world needs artists and musicians, but often, does not seem to value them highly.
 As a professional musician myself, I understand many struggles that individuals face related to following their passions.
 These may be more than the day-to-day trials of finding work and making money, etc, and they are also potentially enhanced by the passion an artist may feel about their work.

 I've seen many people discount the ways ADHD can impact not only an individual with the diagnosis, but the entire family of that person as well.
 While it is true there are challenges created by this condition, there are potentially-beneficial qualities to it as well.
 (For instance, people with ADHD tend to be highly creative individuals with LOTS of potential to be leaders.)
 I see my work with these individuals as helping to understand the challenges while gaining the potential benefits.

 SELF HARM ("Cutting"):

-Because I work with adolescents, I often meet with teens who Cut or Self Injure in some way.
+Because I work with adolescents, I often meet with teens who “cut” or Self Injure in some way.
 I've given numerous presentations on this topic, both to parent groups and to teens.
-While I certainly don't advocate it in any way, part of me understands self-injury from the perspective of someone needing to express them self in some way and not knowing the most ideal way.
+While I certainly don't advocate self-harm in any way, I understand self-injury from the perspective of someone needing to express themself in some way, and not yet creating the most ideal way.
 Click HERE to read my article on Self Injury/Cutting.